UltraEngine/Documentation/introduction.md

 You should not distribute any files from the client application folder like the library, headers, template files, etc.

-The only required software your end users need to worry about is the [Microsoft Visual Studio Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe).
+The only dependency your end users need to install is the [Microsoft Visual Studio Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe).
 You can package this with your installer or select it in the install settings for your game on Steam.